brentlintner/linus/docs/background.md

 ## Splitting Files

 * A file part cannot be larger than 4000 LLM tokens or 15000 characters (whichever is smaller).
-* The last part of a file has a `NoMoreParts: True` metadata field, if not, it has `NoMoreParts: False`.
-* You can write an empty file part with `NoMoreParts: True` to indicate the end of the file if you need to.
+* Once you have written all the file's parts, always write a special, empty file part with `NoMoreParts: True` metadata to indicate all parts have been written.
-* If you have enough Response Length left to write the last part of a file, then you should write the last part of the file.
+* Try to write the special file part immediately after the last non-special file part, in the same response.
 * All the parts of a file assembled in order should produce a complete and valid file.
 * Try to split a file into the smallest number of parts as possible, while still adhering to Response Length limits.
 * Try to split it at a logical point, such as a function or class definition, while still adhering to Response Length limits.